Przejdź do głównej zawartości

 In Astro 4.x, content collections were defined, queried, and rendered using the Content Collections API first introduced in Astro v2.0.

 Astro 5.0 introduces a new version of content collections using the Content Layer API which brings several performance improvements and added capabilities.
+While old (legacy) and new (Content Layer API) collections can continue exist together in this release, there are potentially breaking changes to existing legacy collections.

 Learn more about the updated content collections.